cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.process.events.processed``
      - Number of events/data objects processed
    * - ``system.process.events.in``
-     - Number of events read in by the Flowlet
+     - Number of events read in by the flowlet
    * - ``system.process.events.out``
-     - Number of events emitted by the Flowlet
+     - Number of events emitted by the flowlet
    * - ``system.process.tuples.read``
-     - Number of tuples read by the Flowlet
+     - Number of tuples read by the flowlet
    * - ``system.store.bytes``
      - Number of bytes written to datasets
    * - ``system.store.ops``